lucas-svi/lucas-svi/README.md

 Student, Entrepreneur, Developer
 --------------------------------

 I've been developing applications for the majority of my life, starting with modifying Minecraft and creating unique client modifications for the game, and even creating my own company out of it—Novoline.
-I'm now a student at Wesleyan University, studying both Computer Science and Organizations and Business in Society—a major I created.
+I'm now a student at Wesleyan University, studying both Computer Science and Artificial Business—a major I created.
 I'm interested in developing my business and technology knowledge to develop innovative solutions to drive organizational success while improving user experiences.
-I'm also keen on exploring emerging technologies such as machine learning, artificial intelligence, neuroscience, neuropharmacology, and nootropics (my personal passion) to stay at the forefront of technological advancements.
+I'm also keen on exploring emerging technologies such as artificial intelligence and Web3 to stay on the forefront of technological advancements.

 * 🌍  I'm based in Connecticut
 * ✉️  You can contact me at [lsvirsky@wesleyan.edu](mailto:lsvirsky@wesleyan.edu)
-* 🧑‍🎓  I'm learning Python, Java, C, and SML.
+* 🧑‍🎓  I currently utilize Python, Java, JavaScript, PHP, and Solidity.
 * 🧠  Check out my company and neuropharmacology blog, [NootropicHQ](https://www.nootropichq.com)!

 ## 🌐 Socials: